MicrosoftLearning/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 1. In the Azure Active Directory blade, click **Properties**.

-1. Click on the Copy icon next to the **Directory ID** to get your tenant ID and paste this into notepad.

 1. Save the notepad document in the folder **Allfiles\Labfiles\Starter\DP-200.3** as **DatabricksDetails.txt**

 ### Task 4: Create a Databricks Notebook and connect to a Data Lake Store.